Learn How to Talk to Your Kid About Their Food Allergies

 Need more help?
 Daniel Tiger to the rescue, again!!

 Did you know Daniel Tiger is allergic to peaches?!
-Dr. Ana helps us understand new rules, and there are great examples of how to talk to your friends.
+Dr. Ana helps us understand new rules, and there are great examples of how to talk to your friends and how to talk to your kid about their food allergies.
 Here is a link to the Daniel Tiger episode.